tonishrai/global-superstore-excel-dashboard/README.md

 - ⚠️ **Canada** underperforms significantly — just $17.8K profit despite meaningful sales volume, flagging a pricing or cost issue worth investigating
 - 📉 **Tables (Furniture)** is actually losing money — **-$64K profit** on $757K in sales, likely driven by heavy discounting eating into margins
 - 💻 **Technology** is the most profitable category ($663K profit), ahead of Office Supplies ($518K) and Furniture ($285K)

+## 🎯 Business Questions

+- Which region generates the highest sales and profit?
+- Which product categories are the most profitable?
+- Which countries or states are underperforming?
+- How do discounts impact profitability?
+- How do sales and profit change over time?
+- Which segments contribute the most to overall profit?

 ## What's in this repo